top of page

 How Does RV Hot Water Heater Work?

-The number and types of RV water heater parts depend on the type of water heater you are using.
+The number and types of RV water heater parts depend on the type of water heater you use.
 But generally, each RV water heater features a heating element, a thermostat, and a switch.
-Below is a video explaining how a 6 gallon RV combination water heater works.
+Below is a video explaining how a 6-gallon RV combination water heater works.

 RV Water Heater Troubleshooting

-RV water heaters are sensitive piece of equipment that needs regular maintenance to keep working properly.
-Whether you have a tank or tankless RV hot water heater, it is advised to do a deep clean and maintenance run every 6 months to make sure everything is working properly.
+RV water heaters are sensitive pieces of equipment that need regular maintenance to keep working properly.
+Whether you have a tank or tankless RV hot water heater, it is advised to do a deep clean and maintenance run every 6 months to ensure everything is working properly.

 Before you begin, shut off the power to the hot water heater and empty out any hot water that is already inside the tank.
 After doing this:

-• Clean and flush out any sediment and debris in the tank by using a flushing wand
+• Clean and flush out any sediment and debris in the tank using a flushing wand.

 Here is a list of some other common RV water heater troubles and their easy solutions shared by Camper Report.